AvolitesLtd/TitanManual/prismdocs/shared/play/media-manager.md

 - **All media** - Shows all media files in use in *Banks*.
 - **Missing media** - Shows only the media files which are missing, i.e. are not present anymore in the original location on the file system.
+- **Banks** - Shows only the media files used in the selected bank or banks.

 **Source** location of **Missing media** are highlighted in orange and the navigation to the source location is disabled.